open-organization/open-org-workbook/open_org_workbook_toc.md

 - _Case study: University of Alabama (Crowdsourcing the way to a more flexible strategic plan)—Curt Carver_
 - _Case study: State government (Building an organization that can adapt rapidly to change)—Dereck Vanlandingham_
 - _Exercise: Assessing threats and opportunities—Jim Hall_
-- _Exercise: Avoiding project death by hand-off—Catherine Louis_
+- _Exercise: Avoiding project death by hand-off—Catherine Louis_—@semioticrobotic
 - _Exercise: Utilizing pausers and pouncers—MaryJo Burchard_
 - _Exercise: Building an adaptable work plan—Jim Hall_